BusolaAM/printf/README.md

 # This README file is for the alx printf collaboration project

 Teamwork Makes the Dream Work-ALX Collaboration Project.
 As a team, we are writing printf functions of our own.
-We are to come up with our prototypes for the rest of the tasks.
+We are to come up with our prototypes for the rest of the tasks, an example of which you will find below;

+Example

+_printf() is a function that performs formatted output conversion and prints data.
+Its prototype is the following:

+int _printf(const char *format, ...)

+You will find the rest of the prototypes in our "main.h" file

 Below are lists of the required tasks to achieve the oblectives: